-When is the last time a stereotype popped into your mind?
+When’s the last time a stereotype popped into your mind?
 If you are like most people, the authors included, it happens all the time.
-That doesn’t make you a racist, sexist, or whatever-ist.
-It just means your brain is working properly, noticing patterns, and making generalizations.
+That doesn’t make you a racist, sexist or whatever-ist.
+It means your brain is noticing patterns and making generalizations.
 But the same thought processes that make people smart can also make them biased.
 This tendency for stereotype-confirming thoughts to pass spontaneously through our minds is what psychologists call implicit bias.
 It sets people up to overgeneralize, sometimes leading to discrimination even when people feel they are being fair.

-Studies of implicit bias have recently drawn ire from both right and left.
+Studies of implicit bias have drawn ire from both the right and the left.
 For the right, talk of implicit bias is just another instance of progressives seeing injustice under every bush.
 For the left, implicit bias diverts attention from more damaging instances of explicit bigotry.
-Debates have become heated, and leapt from scientific journals to the popular press.
+Debates have become heated and have leaped from scientific journals to the popular press.
 Along the way, some important points have been lost.
 We highlight two misunderstandings that anyone who wants to understand implicit bias should know about.

 In fact, there is lots of other evidence.
-There are perceptual illusions, for example, in which white subjects perceive black faces as angrier than white faces with the same expression.
-Race can bias people to see harmless objects as weapons when they are in the hands of black men, and to dislike abstract images that are paired with black faces.
-And there are dozens of variants of laboratory tasks finding that most participants are faster to identify bad words paired with black faces than white faces.
-None of these measures is without limitations, but they show the same pattern of reliable bias as the IAT.
+There are perceptual illusions, for example, in which white subjects perceive Black faces as angrier than white faces with the same expression.
+Bias can cause people to see harmless objects as weapons when they are in the hands of Black men and to dislike abstract images that are paired with Black faces.
+And there are dozens of variants of laboratory tasks finding that most participants are faster to identify bad words paired with Black faces than with white faces.
+None of these measures is without limitations, but each shows the same pattern of reliable bias as the IAT.
 There is a mountain of evidence—independent of any single test—that implicit bias is real.

 The second misunderstanding is about what scientists mean when they say a measure predicts behavior.
-It is frequently complained that an individual’s IAT score doesn’t tell you whether they will discriminate on a particular occasion.
+One frequent complaint is that an individual’s IAT score doesn’t tell you whether the person will discriminate on a particular occasion.
 This is to commit the Palm Reading Fallacy: unlike palm readers, research psychologists aren’t usually in the business of telling you, as an individual, what your life holds in store.
 Most measures in psychology, from aptitude tests to personality scales, are useful for predicting how groups will respond on average, not forecasting how particular individuals will behave.

-Implicit bias researchers have always warned against using the tests for predicting individual outcomes, like how a particular manager will behave in job interviews—they’ve never been in the palm-reading business.
-What the IAT does, and does well, is predict average outcomes across larger entities like counties, cities, or states.
+Implicit bias researchers have always warned against using the tests for predicting individual outcomes, such as how a particular manager will behave in job interviews—they’ve never been in the palm-reading business.
+What the IAT does, and does well, is predict average outcomes across larger entities such as counties, cities or states.
 For example, metro areas with greater average implicit bias have larger racial disparities in police shootings.
 And counties with greater average implicit bias have larger racial disparities in infant health problems.
-These correlations are important: the lives of black citizens and newborn black babies depend on them.
+These correlations are important: the lives of Black citizens and newborn Black babies depend on them.

-Field experiments demonstrate that real-world discrimination continues, and is widespread.
-White applicants get about 50 percent more call-backs than black applicants with the same resumes; college professors are 26 percent more likely to respond to a student’s email when it is signed by Brad rather than Lamar; and physicians recommend less pain medication for black patients than white patients with the same injury.
+Field experiments demonstrate that real-world discrimination continues and is widespread.
+White applicants get about 50 percent more callbacks than Black applicants with the same résumés; college professors are 26 percent more likely to respond to a student’s e-mail when it is signed by Brad rather than Lamar; and physicians recommend less pain medication for Black patients than for white patients with the same injury.

-Today, managers are unlikely to announce that white job applicants should be chosen over black applicants, and physicians don’t declare that black people feel less pain than whites.
-Yet, the widespread pattern of discrimination and disparities seen in field studies persists.
-It bears a much closer resemblance to the widespread stereotypical thoughts seen on implicit tests than to the survey studies in which most people present themselves as unbiased.
+Today managers are unlikely to announce that white job applicants should be chosen over Black applicants, and physicians don’t declare that Black people feel less pain than white people.
+Yet the broad pattern of discrimination and disparities seen in field studies persists.
+It bears a much closer resemblance to the widespread stereotypical thoughts seen on implicit bias tests than to results of survey studies in which most people present themselves as unbiased.

 One reason people on both the right and the left are skeptical of implicit bias might be pretty simple: it isn’t nice to think we aren’t very nice.
 It would be comforting to conclude, when we don’t consciously entertain impure intentions, that all of our intentions are pure.
 Unfortunately, we can’t conclude that: many of us are more biased than we realize.
 And that is an important cause of injustice—whether you know it or not.